FilippoPaganelli/Tablut-Challenge/README.md

 ```

 ### - Client
 This is a Java client implementing Minimax with Alpha-Beta pruning for choosing the best move each turn.
-At startup, it is possible to choose between "white" and "black" players also specifing a timeout for waiting the opponent's move and a server IP address. (defaults for timeout and serverIP are 60s and localhost)
+At startup, it is possible to choose between "white" and "black" players also specifing a timeout for waiting the opponent's move and a server IP address.
+(defaults for timeout and serverIP are 60s and localhost respectively)

 ### - Server
 The server manages the connection between white and black players, keeping an updated state version.
 Once a player sends its move to the server, it forwards the state to the other player waiting for its reply.
 In case any player doesn't answer in due time the former loses.